Archaeognatha: Description

 Archaeognatha are small insects with elongated bodies and backs that are arched, especially over the thorax.
 Their abdomen ends in three long tail-like structures, of which the lateral two are cerci, while the medial filament, which is longest, is an epiproct.
 The tenth abdominal segment is reduced.
 The antennae are flexible.
 The two large compound eyes meet at the top of the head, and there are three ocelli.
 The mouthparts are partly retractable, with simple chewing mandibles and seven-segmented maxillary palps which are commonly longer than the legs.

-Unlike other insect orders, they don't have olfactory receptor-coreceptors (Orco), which have either been lost or were never present in the first place.
+Unlike other insect orders, they do not have olfactory receptor-coreceptors (Orco), which have either been lost or were never present in the first place.

 Archaeognatha differ from Zygentoma in various ways, such as their relatively small head, their bodies being compressed laterally (from side to side) instead of flattened dorsiventrally, and in their being able to use their tails to spring up to 30 cm into the air if disturbed.
 They have eight pairs of short appendages called styli on abdominal segments 2 to 9.
-Family Machilidae is also unique among insects in possessing small muscleless styli on the second and third thoracic legs.
+Family Machilidae is also unique among insects in possessing small muscleless styli on the second and third thoracic legs, but are absent on the second pair of thoracic legs in some genera.
 Similar stylets on the legs are absent in family Meinertellidae.
 They have one or two pairs of eversible membranous vesicles on the underside of abdominal segments 1 to 7, which are used to absorb water and assisting with molting.
 There are nine pairs of spiracles; two pairs on the thorax, and seven pairs on abdominal segments 2 to 8.
 The pair of spiracles on the first abdominal segment has been lost.

 Further unusual features are that the abdominal sternites are each composed of three sclerites, and they cement themselves to the substrate before molting, often using their own feces as glue.
 The body is covered with readily detached scales, that make the animals difficult to grip and also may protect the exoskeleton from abrasion.
 The thin exoskeleton offers little protection against dehydration, and they accordingly must remain in moist air, such as in cool, damp situations under stones or bark.

 Etymology

-The name Archaeognatha is derived from Greek, ἀρχαῖος, (archaios) meaning ancient and γνάθος (gnathos) meaning "jaw".
+The name Archaeognatha is derived from the Greek ἀρχαῖος, meaning 'ancient', and γνάθος, meaning 'jaw'.
 This refers to the articulation of the mandibles, which are different from those of other insects.
 It was originally believed that Archaeognatha possessed a single phylogenetically primitive condyle each (thus the name "Monocondylia"), where all more derived insects have two, but this has since been shown to be incorrect; all insects, including Archaeognatha, have dicondylic mandibles, but archaeognaths possess two articulations that are homologous to those in other insects, though slightly different.